Online Colleges in Atlanta, GA: College & Program Info

 Emory University - Semester Online

-Emory University is striving to become one of the top universities with online classes in Atlanta, and in the nation.
-Emory has joined some of the nation's leading universities to create Semester Online, a for-credit online educational platform.
+Emory University has joined some of the nation's leading universities to create Semester Online, a for-credit online educational platform.
 Partnering with Emory are Brandeis University, Boston College, Northwestern University, University of North Carolina at Chapel Hill, University of Notre Dame, and Washington University in St. Louis.
 The online courses will be taught by instructors from each of the universities in the consortium.
 Courses taken through Semester Online are available for credit at the student's "home" university.
 These courses will be taught in real-time, and enrollment will typically be capped at 15-20 students per course.
-Students will be able to take unique courses from some of the nation's top professors, while faculty at the consortium's universities will have new opportunities to collaborate with colleagues at partner institutions.
+Students will be able to take unique courses, while faculty at the consortium's universities will have new opportunities to collaborate with colleagues at partner institutions.
 The online format will also allow students to plan their education around life events like travel, internships, or work opportunities.
 Tuition costs for these online college programs in Atlanta will be on par with the rates that students pay for on-campus courses.
 The classes will be made available for credit to students at participating universities, but will also be available to students enrolled at other schools throughout the country, although credit may not be available to those students.

 Career Options for College Graduates in Atlanta